kariy/blog/content/_index.md

 I'm Ammar Arif, but some people call me Kari (pronounced **keh**·ree).
 Sometimes can be seen spelled as *Karii*, *Kariy*, or *Kariiyy*.

 This is a website where I post my random thoughts or cool things I want to share.
-I also use it as a storage place for things I don't want to forget.
+I also use it as a storage space for things I don't want to forget.

 </div>